 Stara Sokolova today

 Based on the family secrets of rakija distillation and aging and in cooperation with the most prominent experts in this field, the Bogdanovic family has been cherishing and improving their centuries-long know-how in producing fruit brandies.
 The third generation has continued to develop StaraSokolova spirits which have received many quality awards over the last two decades both in Serbia and abroad.
-Today StaraSokolova produces 150.000 litres of rakija annually in line with the world and European standards having the recommended alcohol percentage, specific colour, smell and flavour and the visual identity.
+Today StaraSokolova produces 150.000 bottles of rakija annually in line with the world and European standards having the recommended alcohol percentage, specific colour, smell and flavour and the visual identity.
 Only fruit produced by the local producers is used, particularly mixtures of the old autochthonous cultivars and the new top quality fruit cultivarsare used for rakija production.

 70% of the products is exported to the markets all over the world, ranging from Australia, Russia, the Balkans and West Europe to Canada, the USA and Middle East.